sketchplugins/plugin-directory/README.md

 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Tin Drum](https://github.com/VitskyDs/tin-drum), by VitskyDs:
-- [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
 - [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.